Ah, happiness. It’s one of life’s holy grails. Right?

 In truth, I was driven!
 Always striving, working, and thinking.
 Planning and assessing.
 Improving.

 Getting hip to happiness

-These days, on this side of that life crisis, the truth is that I’m hip to what heartbreak taught me: It’s all about love for me these days, my dears.
+These days, on this side of that life crisis, the truth is that I’m hip to what heartbreak taught me: It’s all about love for me these days.

 All about beauty.
 About kindness and connection.
 All about gratitude and wonder at the magnificent journey of life we’re all living.

 In fact, these days my new projects are joys like using my intuition and being empathic.
 Getting ever more present to mystery and synchronicities.
 Less late-night writing.
 More stretching and walking.
 Way more meditating.
 Way more sleeping!

 These days I see happiness, like the journey of life, as its own destination.
 After all, living—with all its twists and turns and ups and downs—is so precious.
 I just want to take it all in.

 These days I say, with more passion than ever, the journey really is the destination.
 And more, our capacity for happiness doesn’t need conditions.

 In short, I say snag happiness.
 Own it.
 Sing it!
 Be it.
 Then, by all means, with its glow shining around you from deep inside you, go out walking the path toward what you want most.

 Yep, reach for it all from there, like that.
 Be you from there, like that.
 Day by day, step by step, on the wild, wonderful journey of life.